jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

 Tiktokers, youtubers and podcasters are creating one-person media empires, while NYT and the likes are turning into technology companies to better serve (and better ad target) their audience.

-As power thaws, some are trying to keep it cool, While others want it to evaporate.
+As power thaws, some are trying to keep it cool, while others want it to evaporate.

 There are jobs to be done in each of these camps.
 I for one, want to contribute to a productive diffusion of power.
 To do that, power certainly cannot be overly concentrated, but neither can there be total chaos.